 Community Control Probation (Sex Offenses)

-This is similar to sex offender probation except it also requires the submission of blood samples to the Florida Department of Law Enforcement.
+This is similar to sex offender probation, except it also requires the submission of blood samples to the Florida Department of Law Enforcement.

 Drug Offender Probation